-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for police officers are expected to grow 10% through 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for police officers are expected to grow in the coming decade.
 Cities with large population growth will see the greatest demand for police services, as well as departments that need to replace officers who are retiring.
 The BLS notes that candidates may find it easiest to land police officer jobs in local police departments that offer lower-than-average salaries, or in high-crime urban areas.
 Those who are bilingual, have military experience or completed a criminal justice degree may have an advantage in securing positions in local and state departments.
 Unlike other professions, police officers experience few layoffs as retiring officers make way for new ones.

 A police officer’s job duties can run the gamut from performing routine office and desk work, patrolling a specific beat, responding to calls for assistance and directing traffic at accident scenes, to chasing criminals, making arrests, booking suspects and appearing in court.
 Police officers also need to write thorough reports and keep records relating to the incidents they encounter while working.

 No two days are alike for a police officer, so those seeking a routine 9-to-5 job need not apply.
 Generally, police officers work long and often physically draining hours.
 They work a minimum of 40 hours a week, and may be on duty nights, weekends and holidays.
 Those working more than 40 hours will typically receive overtime pay.
 The pressure can be significant, depending on department, shift and assignments.

 Given all the responsibilities of protecting and serving the public, police officer jobs can be a dangerous, high-stress occupation.
 The most successful police officers have the ability to think on their feet, react calmly and professionally in tense situations, and effectively manage different personalities.

 Police Officer Salary Potential